Please also see my comments about this post in "Counting Blessings", as it is a continuation of my reflection here.

 As time went by, I grew stronger, or at least had peaks of happiness.
 I fell in love with cycling to Sausalito and Tiburon.
 Then I organized my activities into a meetup called CnC (Cycle and Climb), which grew to 100 members in a matter of weeks (...right before I closed it to go abroad :p).
 I also managed to acquire this 4-letter domain name, omid.com, for which I negotiated over many months with the broker.
 I eventually convinced myself it was worth the purchase (more than $20K USD), because it's not just a digital asset...
 It's my given name!
 And in Farsi, it translates to "hope".
 Huge morale boost, well worth it!

 All the while, I was sitting on a new idea.
 Couldn't execute, too much PTSD still.
 But I sat on it, and little by little would put in some time to forge my plan.
-Then, Remote Year popped up in my facebook feed.
-After my first apps / games venture where I spent 3 years abroad as a digital nomad, I had developed mixed feelings about doing it again.
-I felt like I needed stability and consistency in my life more than before (again, like some old fart).
-But one interview and three phone call later from one of their sales reps, and I gave in.
+Then, an advertisement for Remote Year popped up in my facebook feed.
+After my first venture, where I spent 3 years abroad as a digital nomad building apps and mobile games, I struggled with mixed feelings about doing it again.
+I felt like I needed stability and consistency in my life much more than before (again, like some old fart).
+But after an interview and three phone call from one of their sales reps, I gave in.
 Like all good sales people, those f*ckers convinced me to sign up for something where my gut was all like, "uhhh- maybe?".
-Uncertainty is never a good feeling, especially after my previous startup where I promised myself to steer clear of uncertainty in life's pursuits.
+Uncertainty is never a good feeling; I had even promised myself after woefully leaving my previous startup to steer clear of starting any new persuit where there's too much uncertainty in my gut.

-Four months later I quit my job and embarked on the journey.
-The outcome so far: fucking amazing.
+Four months later I quit my job and embarked on the journey, and the outcome so far has been f*cking amazing.
 When it comes to PTSD, I perscribe travel.
 None of the psycho therapy or councelling from friends and family helped in the right way.
 On the other hand, (my friend Molly helped a bit, but only on rare occasion ;-).
 I forced myself to do it, and praise Buddah it's working!
-On top of that, I've improved my productivity output to where I want it to be, keeping close to mind the 6 principles of high performance habits (article coming soon).
+On top of that, I've improved my productivity output to where I want it to be, keeping close to mind the 6 principles of high performance habits.